crodrigoturner/blog/content/colophon.md

 ### Climate friendly

 This website is climate friendly.
 Cleaner than 98% of all web pages globally according to [Website carbon calculator](https://www.websitecarbon.com/website/carlosrodrigo-com/) and [Ecograder](https://ecograder.com/report/ui51eop7QVAu1piHLdKCnYav).

 ### Technologies

 Built with Eleventy.

 Deployed on Netlify.

-Isotope from David DeSandro for filtering the blog.

 ### Fonts